ricardoquesada/ricardoquesada.github.io/content/posts/embroidering-gun-fight-tshirt.md

 - I used a [75/11 embroidery needle][needle_75].
 Before I was using 90/14.
 - 650 stiches per minute (SPM).
 - I machine-embroired one t-shirt.
 The fabric was cotton.
-- The flipped horizontally the image.
+- The flipped the image horizontally.
 - I machine-embroidered the other t-shirt.
 The fabric was kind of linen.

 ![nq](/images/gun_fight_nq.jpg)